eswong610/user-guide-docs/docs/setting.md

 ## Step 1 - Creating a Mongodb Account.

-Head over to the Mongodb website at `https://www.mongodb.com/cloud/atlas/signup` and register for an account.
+1. Head over to the Mongodb website at `https://www.mongodb.com/cloud/atlas/signup` and register for an account.
 Once registered you will be redirect and prompted to pick a plan.
 There are 3 plans to choose from.
 For our purposes, a free account will be enough as it caters to small web applications.

+2. Choose the free $0 plan option.

 ![registration](https://github.com/eswong610/user-guide-docs/blob/gh-pages/assets/images/register.png?raw=true "LOGIN")

 ## Step 2 - Choosing Your Cluster And Region
-To start your database, you will create a new _cluster_.
+1. Create a new _cluster_ to start your database.

 At the starter cluster webpage, it will give you options to choose a cloud provider and a region.

-Choose AWS and a recommended region for your cluster.
+2. Choose **AWS** and a recommended region for your cluster.

 ![cloudprovider](https://github.com/eswong610/user-guide-docs/blob/gh-pages/assets/images/cloudprovider.png?raw=true "cloud provider")